 Dark Souls (2012)

 We asked for this.
 I mean, we literally asked for it.
 In fact, we begged From Software for a PC port of Dark Souls.
 The result was like a Faustian pact from an Amicus horror film.
-Yes, we got what we asked, but in a way that was so twisted and hopeless as to be barely recognisable.
+Yes, we got what we asked, but in a way that was so twisted and hopeless as to be barely recognizable.
 PC hero Durante patched terrible audio and resolution issues in the vanilla version of the game, but we’re still allowed to marvel at how badly it missed the mark.
 On the bright side, From Software's ports of Dark Souls 2 and 3 have been fantastic in comparison, and Dark Souls inspired a skilled modding community to tinker for years, even altering its 30 fps cap.

 Spider-man 2 (2004)